 The next step is to consider your overall brand objectives.
 Always put your goals and objectives in writing so you can refer back to them throughout the year and evaluate your success.
 Your goals should define all of your key media messages, making sure that what you say and how you say it reflects what you’re actually trying to achieve.

-The Flaunter PR Calendar template includes major events and reoccurring media editorial themes, however, there’s plenty more that you can add depending on your brand and business objectives.
 Below we’ve listed some activities that you may want to consider adding to your personal calendar;

 - Seasonal events where relevant (eg. Easter, Christmas, Summer, start of school)

 - Events that you’ll be hosting or attending